Akuli/python-tutorial/variables.md

 >>>
 ```

-Trying to access a variable that is not defined is an error.
+Trying to access a variable that is not defined creates an error
+message.

 ```py
 >>> thingy